Author: Maurice Savaryego, M.Sc.Eng. (Learn More)

 There are a number of ratings for shaft flex.
 For beginners, shafts with Uniflex or Regular ratings are recommended.

-Club sets from all three brands made specifically for ladies are available and presented below in the Amazon products section.
+Club sets from both brands made specifically for ladies are available and presented below in the Amazon products section.

 So which club set to get?

 A color choice will be provided whenever available.

 Please click the Amazon US link image below for the golf club set of your choice to see exact price information or to purchase.

 Please Note: For non-US customers, when you click the links below, you will be provided with the Amazon links for your country (such as Canada or UK), if the product is available in your country.

 CALLAWAY STRATA Club Sets: